Visit Hanoi – the past and the present

 A lovely part of the spectacle is that the Citadel has also become a popular place for local students to go and have their pictures taken after finishing their exams.
 During our last visit, there were hundreds of young students moving around the whole area and it was almost impossible to take a picture without at least a few of them in the frame.

 Inside the Citadel there is also a building of more modern interest and especially for the readers of this website.
 The D67 building was a purpose-built house built for the North Vietnamese leadership from where they would plan and lead the war effort.
 It is a tiny inconspicuous modernist house hidden among trees in the northern part of the Citadel.
 Beneath the house they also built a bunker where the generals and leaders could seek shelter during American bomb attacks.
-While visiting the citadel, one should make sure to stop by.
+While visiting the citadel, one should make sure to stop by and also step inside.
+The main meeting room has name tags for where each person would sit during their meetings as well as maps and other items on display.
+As you stroll around you will also come to the office of General Vo Nguyen Giap, Ho Chi Minh’s loyal general from the early days and the architect behind the victorious battle at Dien Bien Phu.

 Adjacent to the citadel is also the Vietnam Military History Museum.
 At our latest visit to Hanoi we didn’t visit it though.
-It has a bit of a different feel than the War Remnants Museum in Ho Chi Minh City, like most things are different between the two cities.
+It has a bit of a different feel than the War Remnants Museum in Ho Chi Minh City (Saigon), like most things are different between the two cities.

 Across the Dien Bien Phu street from the museum is also one of the few remaining statues of V.I.
 Lenin.
 It is an odd feeling seeing it there, since it seems so obsolete to a Western visitor.
 Yet for the Vietnamese, it is a symbol of their ideological heritage and a foundation for the modern state.

 Just a bit up the street from the flag tower is one of Hanoi’s most famous landmarks, the Ho Chi Minh Mausoleum.
 This is where the embalmed body of the revolutionary leader is on display.
-Outside the building is a vast square where the honorary guard patrols and the government holds military parades.
+Outside the building is the vast Ba Dinh Square where the honorary guard patrols and the government sometimes holds military parades.

 The Ba Dinh district around here is gorgeous, with block after block of large beautiful colonial villas.
 Many of them house embassies today and so they have been kept in very good condition.
 A walk here will give an idea of what the city looked like here almost a century ago.